ErikCohenDev/consensus-council/docs/PRD.md

 **Non-Goals**

-- Rich web UI, full project mgmt, multi-repo integration (vNext).
+- Full project management and multi-repo automation (vNext).

+Note: A minimal Web UI for real-time visualization is provided for developer ergonomics.
+The CLI remains the primary interface for MVP requirements.

 ## 2) Personas & Primary Use Cases